SethRedwine/CSCI8420-TeamASJ/CodeAnalysis/CodeAnalysis.md

 ### Manual Code Review

 Based on the analysis of the data flow diagram we developed, we identified the four most relevant common weaknesses to look for as we reviewed the codebase.
-After reviewing the code base, we found three of these represented represented which are discussed further in the Summary of Key Findings section.
+After reviewing the codebase, we found three of these represented which are discussed further in the Summary of Key Findings section.

 #### Manual Code Review Checklist: